javonpayne100/CMSC495Capstone/README.md

 - Then Go to the step of *2) Options to Run Application* **part c**

 ### 1. Download the Zip / Clone Repository
-To get started with the project, first go to the rpostitory page of this project.
+To get started with the project, first go to the repository page of this project.
 Then CLICK in this order at the top right hand green button:
 ```bash
 <>Code -> Download Zip
 OR
 <>Code -> $ git clone https://github.com/javonpayne100/CMSC495Capstone.git
 ```
-This will allow you to donwload the Zip file or clone the repository sucessfully.
-If you had the Zip file extract it onto an Python IDE Diectory folder of the new project, but you must have Python installed onto your machine.
+This will allow you to donwload the Zip file or clone the repository successfully.
+If you had the Zip file extract it onto an Python IDE Directory folder of the new project, but you must have Python installed onto your machine.
 ## **2. Options to Run Application**
 - a) Run through a Python IDE
 - b) Run through Python Terminal after setting up virtual environment
-- c) Run through Python IDE after Forking Repositry
+- c) Run through Python IDE after Forking Repository

 ### **a.
-Set up PyCharm, Set up virtual envionment, Install dependencies, Run Application**
+Set up PyCharm, Set up virtual environment, Install dependencies, Run Application**
 Before running the application, make sure you have **Python** installed on your machine.
 You can download Python from the official website: [Download Python](https://www.python.org/downloads/).
 Once Python is installed, you'll need to install the dependencies for the project either through the PYTHON IDE terminal that you installed PyCharm [Download PyCharm Community for Windows](https://www.jetbrains.com/pycharm/download/?section=windows) OR [Download PyCharm Community for Mac](https://www.jetbrains.com/pycharm/download/?section=mac) OR [Download PyCharm Community for Linux](https://www.jetbrains.com/pycharm/download/?section=linux).
 Then you must open PyCharm:
   - Make a new Project with these instructions: [Create a Python Project](https://www.jetbrains.com/help/pycharm/creating-empty-project.html)
-  - Follow all steps including making sure a virtual envrionment is set up with the Python you installed.
+  - Follow all steps including making sure a virtual environment is set up with the Python you installed.
-  - Close the project and exit the applciation.
+  - Close the project and exit the application.
   - Go to the Directory of that project you created
   - Extract the Zip files into that folder
   - Open PyCharm again and access the project you created and it should have all the files into the Project
   - 2) Option would be to use the Git clone but you *must* clone it to the new project's directory.
 See this link: [Git Clone to Project](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#put-existing-project-under-Git)
   - Next once Python and Pycharm is setup and installed, you'll need to install the dependencies for the project either through the Python terminal that you installed.
 Make sure pip is updated.
-Use these commmands to navigate to them and install them:
+Use these commands to navigate to them and install them:
 ```bash
 python.exe -m pip install --upgrade pip
 pip install -r requirements.txt
 ```
-  - Next, if this does not work, you will have to install the imports one by one clicking on all the **MainMenu.py**,**test.py**,**Breakout.py**,**TicTacToe.py**,**Trivia.py** and at the top of the imports, click on every imports so that they can be automatically downloaded through PyCharm's Python.
-Or go to each of them and then type in the Python Packages serach bar for each one and install them there.
+  - Next, if this does not work, you will have to install the imports one by one clicking on all the **MainMenu.py**, **test.py**, **Breakout.py**, **TicTacToe.py**, **Trivia.py** and at the top of the imports, click on every imports so that they can be automatically downloaded through PyCharm's Python.
+Or go to each of them and then type in the Python Packages search bar for each one and install them there.
   - Then once done, **Run** the Python application:
 ```bash
 python MainMenu.py